 If you are considering installing a new heating, ventilation and air conditioning system or upgrading an existing one, your HVAC contractor will speak with you about SEER ratings and energy efficiency.
 SEER stands for seasonal energy efficiency ratio.
 It is the average cooling output of an air conditioner during a cooling season divided by the energy used.

 The Department of Energy sets minimum SEER standards for new HVAC installations according to regions of the U.S. For Tennessee, the minimum SEER for air conditioning and heat pumps is 14.
 Higher SEER ratings can result in greater energy efficiency and more savings on fuel costs.
 Manufacturers offer equipment that exceeds the minimum values.
 American Standard makes air conditioners rated as high as SEER 22.
-At Busy Bee Heating & Air Conditioning, we trust Trane products for their reliability and performance.
+At Busy Bee Plumbing, Heating & Air Conditioning, we trust Trane products for their reliability and performance.
 However, we install and service all brands of equipment.

 SEER Ratings and Performance